“A Global South Divided: Developing Countries in International Environmental Negotiations"

 This article studies environmental standard making of the United States.
 The US approach of protecting public health with environmental quality standards gives important insight into solving the institutional fragmentation and unclear mandate problems in China’s environmental regulation.

-"Environmental and Public Health Cooperation: A Comparative Analysis of the United States and China"
+"Environmental and Public Health Cooperation: A Comparative Analysis of the United States and China" with Lv Zhongmei.
+(Under Review)

 "The Emerging Divergence within the Global South: Evidence from Negotiation Documents."